tomwhartung/always_learning_python/README.md

 Unable to get this to work, yet (after entering the command, it simply returns).

-#### WIP
+**WIP (Work in Progress)**

 Notes:
-* found several other versions of hello world that use startproject (trying one or more of those next)
+* I found several other versions of hello world that use startproject (trying one or more of those next)
-* book using version 1.8 of django, we are using 1.10 (maybe set up a virtual env using 1.8 and try that?)
+* The book is using version 1.8 of django, we are using 1.10 (maybe set up a virtual env using 1.8 and try that?)

 ### 2. pure_python.py version